Thermophysical properties of argon gas from improved two-body interaction potential: Introduction

 \section{Introduction}

-Knowledge of accurate thermophysical properties of noble gases is critical for several areas of physics and chemistry and has been the subject of numerous experimental and \emph{ab initio} studies.
-For example, reliable values of thermophysical properties such as pressure, acoustic, dielectric, and refractivity virial coefficients, as well as transport properties such as viscosity and thermal conductivity, are needed in the field of metrology \cite{fellmuth2006determination,schmidt2007polarizability,moldover2014acoustic,gaiser2019highly,rourke2019refractive,gaiser2020primary,gaiser2022primary}.
-This is especially important for gas thermometry experiments including the constant-volume gas thermometry \cite{fellmuth2006determination}, the acoustic gas thermometry \cite{moldover2014acoustic}, the dielectric-constant gas thermometry \cite{gaiser2019highly}, and the refractive-index gas thermometry \cite{rourke2019refractive}.
+Knowledge of accurate thermophysical properties of noble gases is critical in many areas of physics and chemistry and has been the subject of numerous experimental and theoretical studies.
+In particular, reliable values of thermophysical properties, such as the pressure, acoustic, dielectric, and refractivity virial coefficients, as well as transport properties, such as the viscosity and thermal conductivity, are needed in the field of metrology \cite{fellmuth2006determination,schmidt2007polarizability,moldover2014acoustic,gaiser2019highly,rourke2019refractive,gaiser2020primary,gaiser2022primary}.
+This is especially important for gas thermometry experiments, including the constant-volume gas thermometry \cite{fellmuth2006determination}, the acoustic gas thermometry \cite{moldover2014acoustic}, the dielectric-constant gas thermometry \cite{gaiser2019highly}, and the refractive-index gas thermometry \cite{rourke2019refractive}.